TDiR: Transformer based Diffusion for Image Restoration Tasks: Introduction

-In this work, we implement a transformer-based U-Net architecture within a diffusion model as a denoiser.
-This approach is applied to several challenging image restoration tasks, including denoising, deraining, and underwater image reconstruction.
-Our method demonstrates substantial improvements in image quality, showcasing its potential to advance the field of image restoration.
+In this study, we implement a transformer-based U-Net architecture~\cite{Tian2025DFPIR, He2025ScaleAdaptive} within a diffusion model to serve as a denoiser.
+This methodology is applied to a variety of challenging image restoration tasks, including denoising~\cite{Park_2026_CVPR}, deraining~\cite{Dong2025CSUD}, and underwater image reconstruction~\cite{Cheng_2026_WACV}.
+Our approach exhibits significant improvements in image quality, thereby demonstrating its potential to advance the field of image restoration.

+\textbf{Contributions.} Our main contributions are as follows: \begin{itemize} \item We propose TDiR, a transformer-based conditional diffusion model that converts a pretrained PromptIR backbone into a noise-conditioned denoiser, thereby facilitating its application across various restoration tasks. \item We introduce a lightweight architectural modification in which a dedicated decoder pathway concatenates the degraded input with an embedding of the diffusion timestep.
+This configuration enables the network to condition its restoration process based on the noise level introduced during the forward pass. \item We conduct a comprehensive assessment of TDiR across three restoration tasks—underwater image enhancement, denoising, and deraining—utilizing five benchmark datasets.
+The evaluation compares TDiR against 18 cutting-edge baselines employing four complementary metrics: PSNR, SSIM, UCIQE, and UIQM. \item We examine the qualitative aspects of the diffusion-based restoration process in comparison with purely discriminative restoration networks, emphasizing its advantages in managing multimodal degradations and acknowledging certain constraints, such as residual patch-based artifacts. \end{itemize}